moorexa/docs/aliasing/readme.md

 }
 ```

-We can both agree that one way to use this file is to include it on every file it's required or use an autoloader [see [https://github.com/moorexa/docs/tree/master/autoloading]].
+We can both agree that one way to use this file is to include it on every PHP file it's required, or have it included through an autoloader (see [https://github.com/moorexa/docs/tree/master/autoloading]).

-But we would run into an error when trying to call the MAIL class using our autoloader, because of the following.
+But we would run into an error when trying to call the ```Messaging\Mail``` class using the default autoloader.
+Why?
 1. The folder was named ```messaging``` instead of ```Messaging```
 2. The file was named ```mail_class.php``` instead of ```Mail.php```

-To overcome this limitation, we utilize the alias manager to register our ```Messaging\Mail``` class without worries and for a general usage anywhere in our application.
+To overcome this limitation, we utilize the alias manager in registering the ```Messaging\Mail``` class for a general usage from within our application.

-See application below;
+## Autoload the file
+Moorexa would autoload the file only when it is required, keeping your application free from multiple file inclusion.

 ```php
 // Application Aliases